darkpalacestudio/manuals/common/04_04_controls_footer.md

 ![](assets/details_footer.png)
 </div>

-Shared across all Darkpalace Studio plugins, the footer component contains a set of controls that enhance the workflow such as flipping the phase/polarity, switching between Left-Right and Mid-Side processing, enabling delta/diff mode and even a global dry/wet mix.
+The footer component contains a set of controls that enhance the workflow such as flipping the phase/polarity, switching between Left-Right and Mid-Side processing, enabling delta/diff mode and even a global dry/wet mix.